Private Client Disputes

-Given the breadth of our litigation practice, we act for a wide range of clients, national and international, including trust companies; banks and financial institutions; investors and high-net-worth individuals from many different backgrounds.
-This gives us insight into a broad spectrum of businesses and individuals - which is of significant value when dealing with the diverse range of assets and family situations encountered in trust, probate and family disputes.
+Given the breadth of our litigation practice, we act for a wide range of clients, national and international, including trust companies, banks and financial institutions, investors, and high-net-worth individuals from many different backgrounds.
+This gives us insight into a broad spectrum of businesses and individuals, which is vital when dealing with the diverse range of assets and family situations encountered in trust, probate, family and tax disputes.

 The range of services which the practice provides includes: